ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 characters in their patterns.
 No preprocessing work is needed any more.

 For new APIs, the ``length`` of each literal pattern is a newly added parameter.
-Hyperscan needs to locate the end position of the input expression via clearly knowing each literal's length, not by simply identifying character ``\0`` of a string.
+Vectorscan needs to locate the end position of the input expression via clearly knowing each literal's length, not by simply identifying character ``\0`` of a string.